Zugamifk/araci/README.md

 A grassy plain with rocky outcroppings and hills.

 #### Ruined Temple
 A large stone temple and surrounding buildings.
 Many hidden areas and destructible objects.
 Masks line the walls, and most enemies also wear masks.
 Different masks give enemies different abilities.
-There are special shrines with masks throughout the temple, and if they are prayed at, enemies with that mask will be affected (killed? mask removed? cursed?)
+There are special shrines with masks throughout the temple, and if they are prayed at, enemies with that mask will be affected (killed? mask removed? cursed?).
+Praying at all of the shrines opens a demon portal.
+The demon who owns the portal is the god of the temple.
+When killed, he will drop a charm or wearable item granting the effects of all the masks.

 ## Themes
 ### Symbols